There are two types of authentication modules in TeamCity:

 Built-in (cross-platform): Users and their passwords are maintained by TeamCity.
 New users are added by the TeamCity administrator (in the Administration area) or they can register themselves if the user registration at the first login is allowed by the administrator.

-Microsoft Windows domain (cross-platform): All NT domain users that can log on to the machine running the TeamCity server, can also log in to TeamCity using the same credentials. i.e. to log in to TeamCity users should provide domain and username (DOMAIN\username) and their domain password.
+Microsoft Windows domain (cross-platform): All NT domain users that can sign in to the machine running the TeamCity server, can also sign in to TeamCity using the same credentials.
+That is, to sign in to TeamCity users should provide the DOMAIN\username pair and their domain password.

 Token-based Authentication (cross-platform): Authentication via the personal access tokens that are maintained by TeamCity.
 This enables both an ability to authenticate with login/access-token instead of login/password when using the login form and token-based HTTP authentication.